raczben/tco_study/README.md

 ### Sum of single-cycle

 This FPGA is not fast enough to fulfill these timing requirements.
-The following tables shows all the setup/hold timings:
+The following tables show all the setup/hold timings:

 The setup slacks: